Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdint.md

 **Behavior**

-It returns a character whose ASCII code is `a`.
+Returns the character whose ASCII encoding is `a`.

 **Usage**